tiaanduplessis/tipograf/README.md

 ## Demo
 Check out the demo [here](https://tiaanduplessis.github.io/tipograf/).

-## Contributing
+## Contribute

-All Contributions are welcome!
-Please open up an issue if you would like to help out. :smile:
+Contributions are welcome.
+Please open up an issue or create PR if you would like to help out.

+Note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License
-Created with ♥ by [Tiaan du Plessis](https://github.com/tiaanduplessis).

 Licensed under the MIT License.